Role

 In terms of theoretical approaches, Jens is fascinated by issues surrounding social cognition and evolution; the novelties introduced by socially connective technologies; and applications of social psychological theories and models to online behaviours.

 In terms of methods and methodologies, Jens is primarily working with quantitative methods, both experiment-based and survey-based.
-He specialises in data-analytical tools for approaching ego-centric social networks and other applications of multi-level modelling.
+He is particularly interested in data-analytical tools for approaching ego-centric social networks and other applications of multi-level modelling.

-Jens is currently supervisor to three PhD-level projects:
+Jens is currently first supervisor to three PhD projects:

 External activity